LouisWW/CS_Assignment-1/solution.md

-# Titles of the different Paper
+# Titles of the different Papers
 Van Dyke, M. C. C., Teixeira, M. M., & Barker, B. M. (2019).
 Fantastic yeasts and where to find them: the hidden diversity of dimorphic fungal pathogens.
 Current opinion in microbiology, 52, 55-63.